 Christine has practiced yoga for most of her life.
 From the first time she was introduced to yoga at seventeen, to present, it has been a powerful, healing part of who she is.
 Her yoga is a continuing odyssey, encompassing all the gifted instructors she has been so fortunate to have learned from.
 The deep calm that comes from yoga is the center of her teaching.
 The 200-hour certification at The Yoga & Movement Center has given her the tools to share Iyengar inspired yoga with others.

 Christine teaches - Gentle Yoga

-Dorinda helps students focus on intention and anatomical alignment through compassionate and clear instruction, skillful sequencing and perceptive hands-on adjustments.
-She expertly balances asana integrity with common sense to meet the needs of individual bodies.
-Dorinda’s love of yoga comes through in her playful approach combined with some authentic music allowing students to leave class feeling refreshed with clear minds and energized bodies.
+Dorinda’s teaching style helps students focus on intention and anatomical alignment through compassionate and clear instruction, skillful sequencing, and perceptive hands-on adjustments.
+Her purpose is to help students experience this ancient practice in a way that reveals its wisdom, and ease.
+Dorinda’s love of yoga comes through in her devotion to the intention of her teachers.
+Her reverence for yoga’s complex lineage is balanced with humor so that students leave class feeling refreshed with clear minds and energized bodies.

 Dorinda teaches - Iyengar Yoga

 Greg, a graduate of Diablo Yoga Center's advanced Studies Program, combines attention to alignment with awareness of the breath.

 He draws from his extensive experience as a world-champion Frisbee competitor and massage therapist/bodyworker to help students optimize their own mental, emotional, and physical potential.
 Greg seeks to practice yoga from the heart, with an emphasis on re-establishing the free flow of life force through the body resulting in healing and greater capacity to express one's innate splendor.